asahani/vera-daikin-wifi-controller/README.md

 Then run ' lua TestSuite.lua' assuming that you have a lua dev environment setup on the command line.

 ## Acknowledgements
-I would like to thank zoot1612, hugheaves & dmlogic for lua and luup refernces.
+I would like to thank zoot1612, hugheaves & dmlogic for lua and luup references.
 Also i would like to thank github user ael-code for the reference documentation for the BRP072A42 protocol.

 ## References
 - https://github.com/ael-code/daikin-control